about.

 Youngest Child came out of nowhere.
 I have always had restless little hands, most likely from my Northern Irish mother who never sits still.
 I have tried my hands at bread making, knitting, writing, photography, and somewhere along the way they came across some glass Japanese beads.
 I love the reward of a slow and meditative task, and stringing beads is really very similar to climbing mountains, a favorite pastime.
 One step at a time gets you to the summit, one small bead at a time slowly forms a beautiful little prize to wear or share.

-I named the project Youngest Child, to celebrate the fortuitousness of an unexpected passion that becomes all consuming.
-I am the youngest of three sisters and my most classic youngest child expression is the freedom to be utterly random and to prioritize everything other than the traditional ducks in a row.
+I named the project Youngest Child to celebrate the fortuitousness of an unexpected passion that becomes all consuming.
+I am the youngest of three sisters and my most classic youngest child trait is the freedom to be utterly random and to prioritize everything other than the traditional ducks in a row.

 excerpt from a feature on Studio Bear, check out the fill article here.